WianX05/WianX05/README.md

-- 👋 Hi, I’m @WianX05
+- 👋 Hi, I’m @WianX05 , I am from Cape Town South Africa
 - 👀 I’m interested in sports and Aviation.
-- 🌱 I’m currently learning abouth HTML
+- 🌱 I’m currently learning abouth HTML and Creating sector files for the Vatsim Flight simulater network.
-- 💞️ I’m looking to collaborate on Aviation and sports
+- 💞️ I’m looking forward to getting to know about Github and also working on the Visuel Studio studio.
-- 📫 How to reach me Wian.Saptouw@gmail.com
+- 📫 How to reach me Wian.Saptouw@gmail.com and on twitter @WSaptouw.

 <!---